ivanseldas/Sentiment-Driven-Video-Recommendations/README.md

 - Applied DBSCAN for clustering videos based on their features.
 - Prioritized videos from the same cluster in the recommendation process.

-### 4. Language Filtering:
-- Filtered recommended videos to match the language of the target video.

 ## How It Works

 ### 1. Data Preparation: